Carlos3du/rpsGame/README.md

-# rpsGame
+# Rps Game
-A basic and made for fun RPS game, coded in python
+A basic and made for fun RPS game, coded in python by me